janithcooray/lin_os_swap_mod/README.md

 ## Choose SWAP Size
 - If the volume key is detected, you can choose between a 4GB or 8GB SWAP size
 - If the volume key is not detected, the module will use a 4GB SWAP size by default

+## Choose SWAP Priority
+- If the volume key is detected, you can choose between the Highest or auto SWAP Priority
+- If the volume key is not detected, the module will use auto SWAP Priority by default

 ## No init.d Support Required
 This module does not require init.d support for its operation.